lingpy/calc-workflow/slides/slides.md

 ## @head:"CALC workflows"
 ### @subhead:"From alignments to strict, cross-semantic cognates"

-* For this task, we employ a new algorithm to *merge* cognates in our data into larger groups.
+* For this task, we employ a new algorithm to <i>merge</i> cognates in our data into larger groups.
 * The basic idea is to check if two alignments are compatible with each other, and to fuse them to form a bigger alignment, if this is the case.
-* As a side effect, all words we identify in this way are *strictly* cognate, since our procedure does not allow to identify a morpheme in the same language to be cognate if this does not show the exact same form.
+* As a side effect, all words we identify in this way are <i>strictly</i> cognate, since our procedure does not allow to identify a morpheme in the same language to be cognate if this does not show the exact same form.

 <aside class='notes'>
 For this task, we employ a new algorithm to merge